Even the smallest giraffe towers over us with their long and graceful necks – let’s meet the tallest giraffes ever recorded!

 #2 Forest

-In July 2020, Forest made headlines when Guinness World Records officially recognized him as the Second Tallest Giraffe Ever Recorded.
-At the time of his measurement, Forest stood at a staggering height of 18 feet 8 inches (5.7 meters), just a few inches shy of George’s record.
+In July 2020, Forest burst onto the scene, grabbing headlines as Guinness World Records officially recognized him as the Second Tallest Giraffe Ever Recorded.
+At the time of his measurement, Forest stood an astounding 18 feet and 8 inches (5.7 meters) tall, falling just a whisker short of George’s record.

-Like George, Forest was known for his friendly personality and gentle demeanor.
-He was a beloved figure at the Australia Zoo, living alongside his fellow giraffes and other animal companions.
-His keepers described him as a social and curious animal, always eager to interact with visitors and explore his surroundings.
+Much like George, Forest was celebrated not only for his remarkable height but also for his endearing personality and gentle disposition.
+He became a cherished figure at the Australia Zoo, sharing his days with fellow giraffes and an array of animal companions.
+His keepers described him as a social and inquisitive creature, always eager to engage with visitors and explore his surroundings.

-Sadly, Forest passed away in 2020 due to a degenerative condition, but his legacy as one of the tallest and most impressive giraffes in history remains.
-His record-breaking height inspires awe and wonder, reminding us of the incredible diversity and beauty of the animal kingdom.
+Regrettably, Forest left us in 2020, succumbing to a degenerative condition.
+Nevertheless, his legacy as one of the tallest and most awe-inspiring giraffes in history lives on.
+His record-breaking height continues to evoke wonder and admiration, serving as a testament to the remarkable diversity and beauty found within the animal kingdom.

 Why Are Giraffes So Tall?